Milpa Alta

 Milpa Alta is a borough (demarcación territorial) in Mexico City.
 It lies in the southeast corner of the nation's capital, bordering the State of Mexico and Morelos.
 It is the least populated, second largest and most rural of all the boroughs.
 It is also one of the most traditional areas of the city, with over 700 religious and secular festivals during the year and an economy based on agriculture and food processing, especially the production of nopal cactus, barbacoa and mole sauce.

-Geography and environment
+Geography

-The borough of Milpa Alta is located in the southeast of the of Mexico City bordering the boroughs of Xochimilco, Tláhuac and Tlalpan, with the state of Morelos to the south and the State of Mexico to the west.
+The borough of Milpa Alta is located in the southeast of Mexico City bordering the boroughs of Xochimilco, Tláhuac and Tlalpan, with the state of Morelos to the south and the State of Mexico to the west.
 It has the second largest territorial extension after Tlalpan, occupying 268.6km2.

 The terrain is rugged mostly consisting of volcanic peak along with some small flat areas mostly formed in the Cenozoic Era.
 City officials have classified the entire borough as a conservation zone, important for its role as an aquifer recharge area as well as its forests.
 Forest, farmland and grazing areas constitute 98.1% of the total surface area.